ipv6tech/cloud-networking-101/lab/lab4.md

 ### Verify Google Cloud

 - Can you SSH to the instance?
-  - This terraform plan should create an SSH config entry so you can use the Codespace shell to run `ssh i2lab-google`.
+  - This terraform plan should create an SSH config entry so you can use the Codespace shell to run `ssh google`.
 - Does the instance have access to ping/traceroute via the IGW?

 </details>